Managing Classifications in a Channel

 - Select the classification node.

-- Modify the attributes associated with the classification (optional).
+- Edit the attributes associated with the classification (optional).

 Architecture

-- Each classification node can contain sub-nodes or data,
+- Each classification node can contain child nodes and content,

 Customization

-- Nodes can be illustrated with assets from the DAM.
+- Nodes can be enriched with attributes and illustrated with an asset from the DAM.

-- Technical limit: a classification can contain up to 10,000 elements.
+- Technical limit: a classification can contain up to 10,000 child nodes and 1,000 pieces of content.

 Next Chapter

-Now that you know how to manage classifications in a channel, let's explore how to Create Saved Search Lists.
+Now that you know how to manage classifications in a channel, let's discover how to Create Saved Search Lists.